Zaphoood/sep-shapiq/README.md

 ### Documentation

 Documentation is generated using [Sphinx](https://www.sphinx-doc.org/en/master/).
-The documentation source files are stored at `docs/source/` and written in the [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) syntax.
+The documentation source files are stored at [`docs/source/`](docs/source/) and are written in the [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) syntax.
 A good starting place is `docs/source/index.rst`.

 Furthermore, an automatic API reference of the library will be created from the [docstrings](https://peps.python.org/pep-0257/#what-is-a-docstring) in the Python code.
 When adding new modules, classes, functions or methods, include a docstring, and update docstrings when making changes to existing code.
 Make sure to follow [Google's docstring conventions](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).